pryv/dev-site/Activity.md

 #### Specific errors

 * 400 (bad request), id `INVALID_OPERATION`: Returned for period events, if attempting to set the event's duration to `undefined` (i.e. still running) while one or more other period events were recorded after it.
-* 400 (bad request), id `EVENTS_OVERLAP`: Returned for period events, if attempting to change the event's duration to a value that causes an overlap with one or more subsequent period event(s).
+* 400 (bad request), id `PERIODS_OVERLAP`: Returned for period events, if attempting to change the event's duration to a value that causes an overlap with one or more subsequent period event(s).
 TODO format (list of unspecified overlapped event ids, or "too many" if more than 10)

 ### POST `/<channel id>/events/<event id>/move`